-Your business forest supports the indigenous communities of the Colombian Amazon, who plant native trees for food security and create green businesses that help them in their subsistence, obtaining work by planting and caring trees.
+Your entrepreneurial forest supports the indigenous communities of the Colombian Amazon, who plant native trees for their food security and create green businesses that help them in their livelihoods, obtaining work through planting and caring for trees.

-Each tree is photographed and georeferenced; This photo is uploaded to the platform of www.savingtheamazon.org, to create a virtual forest and give proof that the trees are planted.
-The indigenous people take care of them for thirty-six months, a time of care that requires an Amazonian tree to survive on its own, and in the months of January and June, the trees are photographed again and uploaded to our website as a follow-up, to trace the growth of the forest.
+Each tree is photographed and georeferenced; This photo is uploaded to the platform of www.savingtheamazon.org, to create a virtual forest and provide proof that the trees are planted.
+The natives take care of them for thirty-six months, a time of care that an Amazonian tree requires to survive on its own, and in the months of January and June, the trees are photographed again and uploaded to our website to track traceability of forest growth.

-The trees planted are labeled with the name of your company, your clients, or your workers as an act of support to the future of the planet.
+The trees planted are marked with the name of your company, your customers, or your workers as an act of support for the future of the planet.

 The indigenous communities take a georeferenced photo of each tree and send it to be uploaded to our website, creating the virtual forest of the company.
 Your company receives the virtual forest link, so you can promote it.

-If you plant a forest on behalf of your company, you will receive a business certificate that notifies the number of trees planted, and the active participation within the Saving The Amazon Foundation.
+If you plant a forest in the name of your company, you will receive a business certificate that notifies the amount of trees planted and active participation within the Saving The Amazon Foundation.

-If you plant the forest with the names of your clients or workers, each individual receives a diploma and a letter informing that your company has planted a tree in their name.
+If you plant the forest with the names of your clients or workers, each individual person receives a certification diploma and a letter informing that your company has planted a tree.

-Indigenous communities take care of the trees for 36 months.
-In the months of January and June they take a photo and send it to be uploaded to the platform and follow its traceability and growth.
+Indigenous communities care for trees for 36 months.
+In the months of January and June they take a photo and send it to be uploaded to the platform and to track its traceability.

-The company receives a certificate from Saving The Amazon, and our “Friendly to the Amazon Company” seal.
+The company receives a certificate from Saving The Amazon, and our company-friendly seal with The Amazon.

-You help to employ the indigenous peoples by planting and caring for trees.
+You help give work to indigenous communities planting and caring for trees.

-You support the indigenous communities with the creation of green businesses.
+You support indigenous communities in the creation of green companies.

-You help to compensate the felling of trees in the Colombian Amazon.
-It is required to plant 115 million trees for the felling of 2017.
+You help offset the cutting down of trees in the Colombian Amazon.
+It is required to plant 57 million trees by cutting down 2017.

 You make a contribution to the food security of the Amazonian indigenous peoples.